Skip to navigation Skip to content

 2

-Two funeral bonds per customer may be exempt if the total cost and any extra contributions made by the customer (not including investment earnings and bonuses) is less than the IFBAL at the time of purchase.
+Two funeral bonds per customer may be exempt if the total cost and any extra contributions made by the customer (not including investment earnings and bonuses) is equal to or less than the IFBAL at the time of purchase.
 Each funeral bond is coded separately.

 Note: check the MIS screen to ensure that the funeral investment has not already been coded.